dan-the-dev/object-calisthenics-rules/README.md

 1. Only one level of indentation per method

-    *You should only keep one level of indentation per method, avoiding the nest of commands; it helps to ensure that a method focuses on doing **only one thing** and reduce the size of methods, enabling easier reuse.*
+    *You should only keep one level of indentation per method, avoiding the nest of commands; it helps to ensure that a method focuses on doing **only one thing** and reduce the size of methods, enabling easier reuse.
+This approach favors readability and simplicity, resulting in methods with a main line for their main responsibilities, ending in the last line of method, and some special cases handled in the path.
+A techniques to avoid levels of indentetation is using guards to create an exit for special cases:*

+	class Example {
+		public function isBetween0And10(int $a) {
+			if ($a > 0) {
+				if ($a < 10) {
+					return true;
+				}
+			}
+			return false;
+		}
+	}

+	class Example {
+		public function isBetween1And10/int $a) {
+			if ($a < 0 || $a > 10) {
+				// this is a guard: a conditional that makes a control and returns if it does not pass return false;
+			}
+			return true;
+		}
+	}
 2. Don't use the "else" keyword

     *It promotes a **main execution line** with special cases handled.
 It suggest polimorphism to handle complex conditional cases, making the code more explicit.
 We can use NULL object pattern to express that a result has no value.*